Our Focus

 Fall Quarter 2022

-This fall, we partnered with the Alexandrova group in UCLA's chemistry department to run and staff a booth at the annual Exploring Your Universe (EYU) event, teaching elementary school aged children the basics of probability and its connection to quantum computing.
+Last fall, we partnered with the Alexandrova group in UCLA's chemistry department to run and staff a booth at the annual Exploring Your Universe (EYU) event, teaching elementary school aged children the basics of probability and its connection to quantum computing.
+We plan to participate in EYU each year, either in collaboration with research groups or on our own.

 Future Events

-In the future, we intend to start running workshops and more accessible, education-focused events as well as try to expand our outreach efforts.
+In the future, we intend to start offering more social events as well as more accessible, education-focused events.

 Our Team